 The Most Important Reasons Why you Need Auto Insurance

 There’s no question that, in Ontario, car insurance is an expensive proposition.
 In the worst areas, even average drivers can pay over $2,000 annually.
-With a couple speeding tickets or at fault accidents, rates can soar sky high.
+With a couple of speeding tickets or at-fault accidents, rates can soar sky-high.
 Those who may be new to the Ontario insurance market could ask if car insurance is even necessary, particularly at a cost that eats up over 5 percent of the average person’s disposable income.
 The answer to that question is yes, car insurance is required.
 It can be even more expensive to attempt to do without.

 Penalties for No Insurance

 Fines for operating a vehicle without insurance can reach $50,000.
 Drivers, owners, and those leasing vehicles can all be charged and fined.
 Licenses can be suspended and cars impounded for this infraction.
 This is just if a motorist is caught.
 Should an accident occur, an uninsured driver may be responsible for paying third party liability costs or may give up the right to sue if another driver is at fault.
 After a conviction for driving with no insurance, a motorist will be labelled a high risk driver, and obtaining further insurance will be difficult and expensive.
 Since insurance is required to register ownership and license a car, staying insured in the short term is much less expensive than the alternative.